- About us -

 ” The truest expression of a person is in its dance and in its music.
 Bodies never lie. “

 He began his ballet and contemporary dance training at a private school at age 16.
-In 2004, after receiving the “Enzo Avallone” award for “Emerging Dance Talent” from southern Italy, he moved to Rome, where he continued to study Contemporary Dance, first at IALS – Institute for Training of Entertainment Workers – and then at the National Academy of Dance in Rome.
+In 2004, after receiving the “Enzo Avallone” award for “Emerging Dance Talent” from southern Italy, he moved to Rome, where he continued to study Contemporary Dance, first at IALS – Institute for Training of Entertainment Workers.

 In his professional career, he has had the opportunity to work with the most important Italian choreographers, dancing in projects choreographed by Fabrizio Monteverde, Mauro Astolfi and Mario Piazza and for companies like “Maktub Noir” in 2004 (Florence, Italy) and “Stratos Dance Company ”In 2005 (Rome, Italy).
 In the latter, he began his experience as a choreographer winning the “Ballet-Ex” contest (Rome) and the prize for best choreography in the “Città di Olbia Dance Prize”, where he was also awarded the “Press Prize”.